ailiwood/cbc-cvd-risk-calculator/docs/model_validation.md

 # Model validation examples

-These examples are used to check whether the JavaScript implementation matches the current Streamlit package logic.
+These examples are used to check whether the JavaScript implementation returns the expected Model 2 Cox risk estimates.

 ## Female demo case